Tree has built-in support for internal/external drag-and-drop.

 Related sample: The 'move' DnD Mode

-It works like the "move" mode, but items can't be dragged out of the tree container boundaries.
-Also, while dragging an item the remaining items are automatically rearranged, so that when you drop the item to the final destination the remaining items won't need any rearrangements.
+This mode works like the "move" mode, but items can't be dragged out of the tree container boundaries.
+Besides, the remaining items are automatically rearranged while the item is being dragged.
+That's why, when you drop the item to the final destination, the remaining items won't need any rearrangements.

 To enable the drag-n-drop support and activate the 'order' mode, just set the drag parameter to order.